 As a student in this allied health program, you also will study how to evaluate and be aware of a patient's condition before taking X-rays.
 Proper methods of radiation protection for patients and personnel are also covered.
 In addition, Moraine Valley's program allows you to gain experience processing and evaluating the quality of finished images.

 This 26-month program starts in June of each year and includes two academic years and three summer sessions.
-We also have an evening option every other year.

 Health science programs conduct a rigorous curriculum of lectures, labs and clinicals.
 Clinicals are conducted onsite at a variety of hospitals only during the daytime (early start 6:45 a.m.) with no flexibility in scheduling.
 Therefore, holding a full-time job while in the program may affect your success and is not recommended.
 However, you could take your general education classes nearly any time morning, afternoon or evening and complete all of them part-time if necessary, before dedicating yourself to the health science courses.